ExpressionEngine/ExpressionEngine/changelogs/major.rst

     - You can now select a single line of text when clicking on a gutter number in the template editor
     - Improved EE syntax highlighting

+- Fixed a bug where the debugger code highlighter would also highlight and overwrite other code blocks on a site's page

 Developers
 - Updated CodeMirror to version 5.48